General information and tips for prospective fellowship applicants

 • Minimum GPA 3.5

-• Preference will be given to students who demonstrate strong leadership role in an ASME student section or the community.
-Leadership within the engineering academic context and a strong potential for contribution to the engineering profession identified in the recommendation letters
+• Preference will be given to students who demonstrate strong leadership roles in an ASME student section or the community.
+Leadership within the engineering academic context and a strong potential for contribution to the engineering profession are identified in the recommendation letters

 • One award of $2,500

-• Must be a full time student with sophomore, junior, or senior standing, pursuing a Aerospace, Computer Science, Electrical, Industrial, Mechanical, or Manufacturing Engineering major
+• Must be a full-time student with sophomore, junior, or senior standing, pursuing an Aerospace, Computer Science, Electrical, Industrial, Mechanical, or Manufacturing Engineering major

 • Students have U.S. Citizenship